 This information is a summary.
 Always seek medical attention if you’re concerned that you may be experiencing a medical emergency.

 Abdominal pain and unintentional weight loss treatments can vary because their causes vary.
-Your doctor will typically try to determine the underlying cause.
-However, in the meantime, they may prescribe anti-nausea medication that can help your abdominal pain and allow you to eat again, hopefully with less discomfort.
+Your doctor will try to determine the underlying cause.
+However, in the meantime, they may prescribe medication to help control your symptoms.

-If a virus is causing your symptoms, antibiotics won’t improve your symptoms.
+If a virus is causing your symptoms, antibiotics won’t improve your symptoms because antibiotics are not effective against viruses.

 If your abdominal pain and unintentional weight loss are due to a parasite, your doctor will determine the appropriate medication to kill the parasite.

-Counseling can improve symptoms due to stress and anxiety.
+Counseling can improve symptoms caused by stress and anxiety.
 Getting more rest and exercise may also help.

 Abdominal pain can cause you to not feel like eating or drinking.
 Drink small sips of water or a beverage that contains electrolytes, such as Pedialyte, to avoid becoming dehydrated.